 “My friend Blue has an abra named Tops.”

 Red snorts and decides not to tell her about how long all his abra spent named after their teleportation sites just yet.
+He almost asks her how she got a kabutops, especially if she’s only been here as a visitor, then remembers there’s still one unaccounted for.
 “So what’s in the regular ball?”

 “Another pidove.
 Your post back in April about how to herd or follow unown on mounts got me thinking a few steps ahead; what if we can just figure out where they go instead, and find them there?
 There are plenty of pidove in my hometown, and they’re excellent long distance fliers with incredible memories.
 So I caught a bunch, trained them to follow unown, and bought a bunch of trackers.”
 She takes her pokedex out (also purple, with yellow trim around the screen and buttons) and taps a few times before showing him…